Generative Modeling via Kernelized Stochastic Interpolants: Exponential Families and the Limit

 \section{Exponential Families and the $D\to\infty$ Limit}

 For finite $D_t$, the generated density $\rho_t^D$ is not in any particular parametric family.
 However, in the limit $D\to\infty$ (constant in time), the Fokker--Planck equation

-becomes dominated by its right-hand side, which equilibrates to an exponential family member $\bar\rho_t \propto \exp(-\theta_t^\top\Phi)$ for some $\theta_t$ determined by $\hat s_t$, provided that this density is normalizable.
-This is not guaranteed in general, as it requires that the SDE

-(with $t$ fixed) has an invariant distribution.
-In addition, even if this distribution exists, it is a maximum entropy distribution matching the moments implied by the estimated drift $\hat b_t$ rather than the true moments $\E[\Phi(I_t)]$ of the interpolant.
+becomes dominated by its right-hand side, which equilibrates to an exponential family member $\bar\rho_t \propto \exp(-\theta_t^\top\Phi)$ for some $\theta_t$ determined by $\hat s_t$, provided that the corresponding SDE has an invariant distribution.
+Even if this distribution exists, it is a maximum entropy distribution matching the moments implied by the estimated drift $\hat b_t$, rather than the true moments $\E[\Phi(I_t)]$.
 There is no reason to expect this to be closer to the target than what is achieved with finite $D_t$.

-This explains why the $D\to\infty$ limit is natural in Moment-Guided Diffusion~\citep{lempereur2025mgd}, where the target moments are imposed explicitly and the maximum entropy distribution is the goal, but not here: finite $D_t^*$ better exploits the information in $\hat b_t$ by preserving the transport dynamics.
+This explains why the $D\to\infty$ limit is natural in Moment-Guided Diffusion~\citep{lempereur2025mgd}, where the target moments are imposed explicitly, but not here: finite $D_t^*$ better exploits the information in $\hat b_t$ by preserving the transport dynamics.